DaveEveritt/essays/fine-art-degree/i-ching/index.md

 ---

+## References

-- [^WuChi]: this is an intelligent guess.
+[^WuChi]: this is an intelligent guess.
-- [^TaoTeChing]: 'Tao Te Ching' Ch.
+[^TaoTeChing]: 'Tao Te Ching' Ch.
 1
-- [^Te]: *Tê* 'virtue' Homophone meaning-to get.
+[^Te]: *Tê* 'virtue' Homophone meaning-to get.
 In Taoist usage = virtue of a thing (what it 'gets' from Tao) i.e. Tê is the nature of a thing, because it is in virtue of its 'te' that a thing is what it is.
 In such works as the 'Tao Te Ching', Te is used in its more conventional meaning, but still overlaps with the above. *Conventional meaning*: 'moral virtue', 'bounty', 'to be grateful', or 'to be conscious that others ought to be grateful to oneself'.
-- [^GoldFlow]: a Chinese manual on mediation.
+[^GoldFlow]: a Chinese manual on mediation.
 (See also: 'Taoist Yoga' by Lu K'uan Yü)
-- [^Kun]: 'weak' in the sense that although water is 'weak', it wears away rock.
+[^Kun]: 'weak' in the sense that although water is 'weak', it wears away rock.
-- [^Kan]: K'un is also assigned to winter for a reason too involved to explain here (K'an is the representative of K'un, sometimes [...text indecipherable...])
+[^Kan]: K'un is also assigned to winter for a reason too involved to explain here (K'an is the representative of K'un, sometimes [...text indecipherable...])
-- [^nuclear]: see Interpretation
+[^nuclear]: see Interpretation
-- [^oracle]: the exact processes are outlines in translations of the book.
+[^oracle]: the exact processes are outlines in translations of the book.
-- [^treatise]: The main work in the I Ching.
+[^treatise]: The main work in the I Ching.
 Included in Wilhelm's translation.
-- [^LamaGovinda]: Lama Anagarika Govinda (from Blofeld's translation)
+[^LamaGovinda]: Lama Anagarika Govinda (from Blofeld's translation)
-- [^LaoTzu]: 'Tao Te Ching' Ch.
+[^LaoTzu]: 'Tao Te Ching' Ch.
 LXX
-- [^Lama2]: Lama Anagarika Govinda
+[^Lama2]: Lama Anagarika Govinda
-- [^TaoTeChing2]: 'Tao Te Ching' Ch.
+[^TaoTeChing2]: 'Tao Te Ching' Ch.
 XXXIV
-- [^TaoTeChing3]: ibid.
+[^TaoTeChing3]: ibid.
 Ch.
 LXXVII
-- [^TaoTeChing4]: ibid.
+[^TaoTeChing4]: ibid.
 Ch.
 XCII
-- [^TaoTeChing5]: ibid.
+[^TaoTeChing5]: ibid.
 Ch.
 VII
-- [^Wilhelm]: P.349 Wilhelm's translation of I Ching
+[^Wilhelm]: P.349 Wilhelm's translation of I Ching
-- [^Blofeld]: Blofeld's translation p.
+[^Blofeld]: Blofeld's translation p.
 45 (quote from author)

 ## Bibliography